Make Your Christmas Debt-Free

 5. Shop By Yourself & Pay With Cash

 Who carries around cash nowadays?
-The simple answer is, Those who want to avoid mindless shopping and overspending.
+Well, the simple answer is, those who want to avoid mindless shopping and overspending.

 Cash is STILL King!